-Part 4.
-Outstanding amounts of securitised loans not derecognised
+5. Outstanding amounts of securitised loans not derecognised

-Part 4. is being requested to satisfy the ECB Regulation ECB/2008/32.
-As a general rule securitised loans should be removed from the RS1 and thus the outstanding amount of securitised loans should be recorded in Part 3 above (if serviced).
-However, if securitised loans are recognised on the RS1, they should be recorded under Part 4.
+Part 5. is being requested to satisfy the ECB Regulation ECB/2013/33.
+As a general rule securitised loans should be removed from the RS2 and thus the outstanding amount of securitised loans should be recorded in Part 3 and Part 4 above (if serviced).
+However, if securitised loans continue to be recognised on the RS2, irrespective of the loans servicing rights, they should be recorded under Part 5.